 - 1. P. E. Medicals will be issued by the nurse upon request from a licensed medical physician only (notes will not be accepted from chiropractors, physical therapists etc.) - 2.
 Students with a medical note will be assigned to a study hall or as class observation status.
-All students who are able to walk, without concussion, crutches or need for elevator pass, will observe PE class.
+All students who are able to walk without the use of crutches will observe PE class (with the exception of those diagnosed with a concussion).
 0 hour PE students are required to attend and observe. - 3.
 Students are expected to check with PE teachers for directives regarding PE medical assignments found in Schoology, GW Students Group, Resources, PE Med Folder. - 4.
 If there is no end date on the medical note, the student must present another note within 1 month from the date of the initial note, and every month thereafter until cleared by the physician.

 - 5. If a student was seen in Immediate Care or Emergency room and referred to another doctor, student has 2 weeks time to either present a follow up doctor's note or appointment card. - 6.
 Students will be permitted to return to PE participation and school sponsored sports only when the student presents medical clearance from the licensed physician.
 Concussed students must complete Return to Play Protocols prior to returning to PE and sports. - 7.
 Parent excuses are acceptable up to three (3) days per semester. - 8.
-Physicians may FAX the medical excuse to the school nurse at 630-942-7559.
+Physicians may FAX the medical excuse to the school nurse at 630-942-7559. - 9.
+Students who are not participating in PE class due to injury may not participate in a Glenbard West sport while they are injured.

-LIBRARY MEDIA DEPARTMENT www.westlibrary.org
+LIBRARY MEDIA DEPARTMENT Library